Birefringence in a Silicon Beamsplitter at 2um for Future Gravitational Wave Detectors: Conclusion

 \section{Conclusion}

-If silicon is going to be used as a beamsplitter substrate in future gravitational wave detectors then great care will need to be taken with alignment of the optic and the polarisation.
-We demonstrated that the test mass crystal axis were not aligned to the test mass geometric axes which if not controlled for would cause significant difficulties in a beamsplitter.
-The spatial dispersion effect raises that birefringence level of a $<100>$ beamsplitter by $\approx1-3\times10^{-7}$ compared to the same optic being used as an input test mass.
-This is still at an acceptable level especially if alignment can be carefully controlled and if the optic is oriented to the minimum birefringence direction.
-We may also consider the option of cutting the optic so that the light can be transmitted along the non-birefringent axes.
-For a $45\degree$ optic the beam will propagate at $11.5\degree$ away from the normal, this means that the light transmitted towards the x-arm and the light transmitted towards the antisymmetric port will separated by $23\degree$ and so simply changing the cut direction will not remove the effect of the birefringence.
-It may be possible to introduce compensation optics into the power recycling cavity.
-The spatial dispersion effect is a homogeneous effect so it would be simpler to compensate for the effect than for a complex birefringence pattern.
-This would possibly not be desirable due to the increase in thermal noise as well any extra birefringence contributed by imperfections in the compensation scheme.
-Any scheme of this sort would require experimental testing to evaluate its efficacy.
-This study also reinforces the importance of high resolution scans of any optics, a scan of low resolution or only a single point would not have measured the high-birefringence points that can be seen close to the edge of the test mass.
-These were likely introduced during the manufacturing of the crystal.
-Our measurements also offer support for using $<100>$ silicon and $2\mu m$ light in the detector.
-This is because a $<111>$ beamsplitter will produce a larger birefringence due to the fact that the $<111>$ zero birefringence point is a zero crossing where as the $<100>$ is a local minimum.
-The inverse square dependence on wavelength supports $2\mu$m over 155nm which will experience a 60\% increase in birefringence.
-Ultimately we have demonstrated that silicon is a plausible beamsplitter substrate materials, however the requirements for its use are significantly stricter than for an test mass.
+We demonstrated that float-zone silicon is a viable beamsplitter substrate for future gravitational wave detectors.
+Care must be taken to ensure alignment of the crystal axis of the optic with the light polarisation.
+In this demonstration the test mass crystal axes were not aligned to the test mass geometric axes which would increase spatial dispersion induced birefringence if the optic were used as a beam splitter as manufactured.
+The spatial dispersion induced birefringence level of a \textlangle\num{100}\textrangle\space beamsplitter is \numrange[range-phrase =\,--\,, range-exponents= combine]{\approx1e-7}{3e-7}.
+For reference \num{1e-7} is an acceptable level, particularly if light polarisation is aligned to the optical axes.
+We also considered the option of cutting the optic so that the light can be transmitted along the non-birefringent axes.
+For a \ang{45} optic the beam will propagate at \ang{12} away from the normal, this means that the light transmitted towards the arm and the light transmitted towards the antisymmetric port will separated by \ang{24}.
+So simply changing the cut direction can not eliminate spatial dispersion induced birefringence so one beam must always experience birefringence.
+It may be possible to introduce compensation optics to remove the effect of birefringence.
+The spatial dispersion effect is a homogeneous effect so it is simpler to compensate compared to a complex birefringence pattern.